Change of dedication to part-time

 - When he/she does not complete the enrolment process or annual renewal of enrolment within the established deadlines without having a temporary withdrawal authorised, or does not pay the corresponding public fees.

-- When you apply for withdrawal at your own request by means of the Withdrawal Communication form.
+- When you apply for withdrawal at your own request.

 Exceptionally, in cases of withdrawal from the doctoral programme due to failure to renew the annual registration or due to a request to withdraw at the student's own request, the Standing Committee of the EsDUVa, having heard the programme's Academic Committee, may authorise the reinstatement of the doctoral student.